Awesome

 How to use it

-Using HD_BET is straightforward.
+Using HD-BET is straightforward.
 You can use it in any terminal on your linux system.
 The hd-bet command was installed automatically.
-We provide CPU as well as GPU support.
-Running on GPU is a lot faster though and should always be preferred.
-Here is a minimalistic example of how you can use HD-BET (you need to be in the HD_BET directory)
+We provide GPU as well as MPS and CPU support.
+Running on GPU/MPS is a lot faster and should always be preferred.
+Here is a minimalistic example of how you can use HD-BET:

-By default, HD-BET will run in GPU mode, use the parameters of all five models (which originate from a five-fold cross-validation), use test time data augmentation by mirroring along all axes and not do any postprocessing.
+By default, HD-BET will run in GPU mode and use test time data augmentation by mirroring along all axes.

 For batch processing it is faster to process an entire folder at once as this will mitigate the overhead of loading and initializing the model for each case: